Codecademy/docs/content/python/concepts/operators/operators.md

 ---
 Title: 'Operators'
-Description: 'Operators are used to perform operations on variables and values.
-In the example below, we use the + operator to add together two values: py print(10 + 5)  Python divides the operators in the following groups: - Arithmetic operators'
+Description: 'Operators are used to perform various operations on variables and values.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'